-In December 2018 the government lost a Court of Appeal case (the McCloud judgement) which found that transitional protections put in place when two public sector pension schemes were reformed were age discriminatory.
-The government's appeal to the Supreme Court was denied in June 2019 and the government committed in July 2019 to seeking a remedy across all public sector schemes.
-The University's pension liabilities in respect of the West Yorkshire Pension Fund will increase due to this although the method of remedy and hence the amount of the increase in liabilities may not be known for some time.
-The fund actuary has calculated an approximate estimated liability of £766k which is included in the pension deficit carried on the balance sheet as at 31 July 2019 and which has been recognised during the year in the Statement of Comprehensive Income & Expenditure as an exceptional past service cost.
+Following the loss of a court case (the McCloud judgement) which found that transitional protections put in place when two public sector pension schemes were reformed were age discriminatory, the government committed in July 2019 to seeking a remedy across all public sector schemes.
+The University's pension liabilities in respect of the West Yorkshire Pension Fund have increased due to this although the method of remedy and hence the amount of the increase in liabilities is not yet known.
+The fund actuary calculated an approximate estimated liability of £766k which was recognised during 2018/19 in the Statement of Comprehensive Income & Expenditure as an exceptional past service cost.
+Changes to the estimated liability in 2019/20 have been recognised through actuarial gains / losses.